alyaamanina/alyaamanina.github.io/README.md

 - Shopping cart with add/remove, quantity, and localStorage so it stays after refresh
 - Orders page with status filter
 - Customers page with search
-- Reports page with 3 charts (line, doughnut, bar)
+- Reports page with 3 charts
 - Small chart on the dashboard too
 - Responsive design, works on mobile